bijiuni/compu_bio/Lab7/README.md

 **_Q:_**  A priori, do you expect to achieve better or worse compression here than random data?
 Why?

-**_A:_** We expected the compression to be better than random data.
-As there is more pattern to be found
+**_A:_** We expected the compression to be better than random data since there are more patterns to be found.

 **_Q:_**  How does the compression ratio of this file compare to random data?

-**_A:_** The compression ratio was 29.2%, 27.3%, and 25% for random data. gzip makes use of Huffman.
-Real sequence will have different frequency for different base.
-This makes sense. bzip2 uses Burrows-Wheeler.
-Real sequences have more patterns to be found, therefore it should perform better on real data as well.
+**_A:_** The compression ratio was respectively 29.2%, 27.3%, and 25% for random data.
+gzip makes use of Huffman.
+Real sequences will have different frequency for different bases which is why it performs better on these sequences. bzip2 uses Burrows-Wheeler.
+Similarly, since real sequences have more patterns to be found, the algorithm performs better on real data as well.
 However, arithmetic compress performs worse on real data.

 ## Estimating compression of 1000 terabytes

 The best performance we achieved was 0:00.10 for 100MB using pbzip2.
 For 100 TB, it would require 0.1s*10^6 = 100,000 seconds = 27.8 hours.
 Therefore, the key limit here is time.
 Furthermore, the differences between compression ratio for the four algorithms are not huge.

-Assume that each data can only be processed using one computer (otherwise a large number of computing power can certainly compress all the data), we use pbzip2 for all the data.
+Assume that each data can only be processed using one computer (otherwise a large number of computing power can certainly compress all the data).
+We use pbzip2 for all the data.

 80% re-sequencing of genomes and plasmid: One computer can compress in a day (86400 seconds/0.1 second) *100MB = 86.4TB <800TB.
 The reduction in data in 24 hours: (86400 seconds/0.1 second) *100MB * (1-20.12%) = 69TB